Ethnic cleansing of Georgians in South Ossetia: 1991–92 South Ossetia War

 Between 1989 and 1992, fighting flared in the South Ossetian A.O. and in Georgia proper between ethnic Ossetian paramilitary troops and Georgian Interior Ministry (MVD) units and paramilitaries.
 South Ossetia declared its independence from Georgia.
 In turn, Georgia abolished South Ossetian autonomous status, which existed since the early Soviet years.
 The Georgian government, led by the president Zviad Gamsakhurdia, responded by sending in army and paramilitary units, in an attempt to restore its control of the region.

 On the night of 5 January 1991, 6,000 armed Georgians entered Tskhinvali.
 After fierce street fighting, the Georgian forces were repelled and driven out of Tshkinvali by South Ossetian troops.

 As a result of the war, approximately 100,000 ethnic Ossetians fled from the South Ossetian A.O. and Georgia proper, and 23,000 ethnic Georgians fled from the South Ossetian A.O. into ethnically Georgian areas.
-100 villages were reportedly destroyed in South Ossetia.
+100 villages were reportedly destroyed in South Ossetia by Georgian forces.
 Additionally, the North Ossetia-Georgian border went largely uncontrolled, providing an almost unhindered access point for weapons, fighters, and ammunition in both directions.

+Although the Ossetians in Georgia did not have any separatist sentiments, they also suffered quite a lot in the conflict.
+According to the Organization for Security and Co-operation in Europe, Georgian forces carried out raids on Ossetian villages in Georgia and forced most of the Ossetians to flee to North Ossetia.

 A deputy to the North Ossetian Supreme Soviet explained, "When the war began in South Ossetia (Georgia), there were thousands of refugees....Naturally, those Ossetian refugees from South Ossetia and from Georgia who fled here wanted to kick out Georgians living here.
 There are 15,000 Georgians living here, just in Vladikavkaz...We stopped this; no one fled".